 Malaysia is a country full of variation and surprises and after a couple of weeks travelling in Malaysia, it truly left me wanting more.
 Below are a few of my favourite spots that I recommend checking out on your own adventure backpacking across Malaysia.

 Entering Malaysia you will most likely pass through the beautiful state of Kedah.
-While most travellers will just pass through, Kedah has plenty to offer and is worth stopping to explore.
-You’ll experience the beautiful jungles of Langkawi, explore some of the first European Colonial designed streets and experience the beauty of Gunung Jerai (Mount Jerai).
+While most travellers will just pass through, Kedah has plenty to offer and it’s worth stopping to explore.
+Explore some of the first European Colonial Streets and experience the beauty of Gunung Jerai (Mount Jerai).
 The ancient Malays proclaimed Gunung Jerai sacred and some stunning temples were built throughout the mountain; many of them are still standing today.
-If you want to know more, the cheeky Malays have placed a great information board at the top of the mountain is this enough incentive to give the 1,175m mountain a go.
+If you want to know more, the cheeky Malays have placed a great information board at the top of the mountain – all you have to do is climb 1175 meters to reach it!

 One of the first major areas in Malaysia occupied by the Europeans and once a major trading hub for ships around the world, Penang keeps much of its colonial heritage intact and is an incredible place to chill for a couple of days.
 ‘Old Penang’ is one of the best places to go for a stroll and is filled with UNESCO sites, it’s a bit like stepping back in time… Hire a bike for cheap – only around $5 for the day – and explore Georgetown and its legendary street art.
 Get lost in the beautiful colonial streets, venture through vibrant Little India and follow the street art around the city.